tensorflow/tensorboard/DEVELOPMENT.md

 ## Updating Angular

 Angular is the UI framework we use for most new UI functionality.
-A new major version of Angular is released every 6 months and, so, we must upgrade our Angular dependency at least twice a year.
+A new major version of Angular is released every 6 months and, so, we try to upgrade our Angular dependency at least twice a year.

-Helpful documents for choosing which versions:
+Helpful documents, especially for determining correct versions of dependencies:
 * Angular upgrade docs at https://update.angular.io/
   * For example: [Angular 13 to 14 upgrade](https://update.angular.io/?l=3&v=13.0-14.0 )
 * Ngrx upgrade docs at https://dev.to/ngrx